Skip to main content

 With more companies adopting hybrid workforces, we’ve seen a major increase in demand for flexible, remote work solutions.
 Leaders are looking towards already existing solutions like remote desktop protocols (RDPs) for these solutions.

-In this blog post, we discuss what a remote desktop protocol is, how it works, and what organizations can do for remote work strategies.
+In this blog post, we discuss what a remote desktop protocol is, how it works, and why you should consider other alternatives when searching for a remote work solution.

 How Does a Remote Desktop Protocol (RDP) Work?